humblebeeai/infer-ci/docs/object-detection-metrics-usage.md

-# YOLO Detection Metrics Usage Guide
+# Object Detection Metrics Usage Guide

-This guide shows how to use the YOLO detection metrics with confidence intervals.
+This guide shows how to use the Object detection metrics with confidence intervals.

 ## Quick Start